BlogCan Students Access Turnitin Without Their University? Here Is the Truth

 5. Re-check if you made big changes, then submit with confidence.

 You can see current turnaround times and cost on the prices page before you commit.
-For most students the peace of mind of seeing the real number, rather than guessing, is the whole point.
+For most students the peace of mind of seeing the real number, rather than guessing, is the

 Can I get a personal Turnitin account as a student?